coderjolly/coderjolly.github.io/_posts/2022-12-22-steamgestion-data-pipeline.md

 ## Acknowledgements
 [Shlok Walia](https://github.com/coderhyno)

 `This writing has been written as per my understanding and the learnings I kindled during my journey in this project.
 I would like to express my gratitude to Shlok Walia in helping me out in this project.
-I hope you find it useful and easy to understand.`
+I hope you find it useful and easy to understand.
+I would appreciate any feedback or suggestions as well.`